-Please use the main entrance at the corner of North C Street and East Spruce Avenue to enter.
+Please use the main entrance near the corner of North 10th Street and Cypress Avenue to enter.

-"We were glad to see an uptick in attendance at the past few town hall meetings, but we hope to see even more citizens this week," said Mayor Dan Jurkovich.
+"We were glad to see an uptick in attendance at some of the recent town hall meetings, but we hope to see more citizens this week," said Mayor Dan Jurkovich.
 "It is important for voters to be informed."